-Rental expense incurred for noncancellable operating leases was \$5.9 million, \$5.2 million and \$5.0 million during 2012, 2011 and 2010, respectively.
+Rental expense incurred for noncancellable operating leases was \$7.1 million, \$5.9 million and \$5.2 million during 2013, 2012 and 2011, respectively.
 See Note 5 and Note 18 to the consolidated financial statements for additional information regarding leased property under capital leases.

 The Company leases office and warehouse space, machinery and other equipment under noncancellable operating lease agreements which expire at various dates through 2027.
 These leases generally contain scheduled rent increases or escalation clauses, renewal options, or in some cases, purchase options.
 The Company leases certain warehouse space and other equipment under capital lease agreements which expire at various dates through 2026.
-These leases contain scheduled rent increases or escalation clauses.
-Amortization of assets recorded under capital leases is included in depreciation expense.
+These leases contain scheduled rent increases or escalation clauses is included in depreciation expense.